What Is Considered Low Income in Michigan? 2026 Senior Guide

 Q1.
 What is considered low income for a single person in Michigan in 2025?

-A single person in Michigan is generally considered low income if they earn at or below 80% of their county’s Area Median Income.
-This ranges from $45,850 in rural counties to $72,950 in higher-cost areas.
-The federal poverty level for a single person is $15,650 annually, but many assistance programs use higher thresholds.
+A single person is considered low income if they earn at or below 80% of their county's Area Median Income, ranging from $45,850 in rural areas to $72,950 in higher-cost counties.
+The federal poverty level for a single person is $15,650 annually, but most assistance programs use higher thresholds.

 Q2.
 How do income limits affect Medicaid eligibility for seniors in Michigan?

-For regular Medicaid (Aged, Blind, Disabled), the monthly income limit is $1,305 for individuals and $1,763 for married couples.
-However, for Institutional/Nursing Home Medicaid and Home and Community Based Services, the limits are higher at $2,901 monthly for individuals and $5,802 monthly for couples.
+Regular Medicaid (Aged, Blind, Disabled) caps out at $1,305 monthly for individuals and $1,763 for couples.
+Institutional/Nursing Home Medicaid and Home and Community Based Services allow higher limits: $2,901 monthly for individuals and $5,802 for couples.

 Q3.
 What are the asset limits for Medicaid in Michigan?

-As of 2025, the asset limit for a single Medicaid applicant has been increased to $9,660.
-This is a significant increase from the previous $2,000 limit.
-Certain assets are exempt, including the primary residence, one vehicle, personal belongings, and prepaid funeral contracts meeting specific requirements.
+As of 2025, single applicants can have up to $9,660 in assets, a significant increase from the previous $2,000 limit.
+Exempt assets include your primary residence, one vehicle, personal items, and prepaid funeral contracts meeting Medicaid requirements.

 Q4.
 Are there programs available for low-income seniors who need long-term care but want to stay at home?

-Yes, Michigan offers programs like the MI Choice Waiver Program and PACE (Program of All-Inclusive Care for the Elderly).
-These programs provide comprehensive support services to eligible seniors, allowing them to receive care while remaining in their homes or community settings rather than in nursing facilities.
+Yes.
+The MI Choice Waiver Program and PACE (Program of All-Inclusive Care for the Elderly) provide comprehensive support for eligible seniors while they remain at home or in community settings rather than nursing facilities.

 Q5.
 What options are available for seniors who exceed income or asset limits for benefits?